dinzur/ML-e-commerce-project/README.md

 The chosen model Random Forest, which achieved AUC score of 92.3%.

-In the project we made a huge mistake - we normalized the test set.
-That's the reason why we got the maximum grade on this project.<br>From now on, this mistake won't be repeated :)

 The project was written in Jupyter Notebook in Python.